A rectangular additive convolution for polynomials: The measuring stick

-The second difference between the Hermitian and rectangular case is the extra parameter $\nn$ which corresponds to the difference in length between the rows and columns of $A$.
+The remaining differences between the $\Utrans{}$ and $\Wtrans{\nn}{\uu}{}$ operators --- the quadratic nature and appearance of the $\Vtrans{\nn}{}$ operator (and the parameter $\nn$ in general) --- can likewise be seen as a necessary compensation for a different issue.
+Given the polynomial $\mydet{x \ident - AA^*}$, there is no way to know the number of columns in the underlying matrix $A$.
 One might hope that this is irrelevant, but the analysis in \cite{BG} shows that this is not the case.
-On the other hand, there is no way to learn the value of $\nn$ from the original polynomial $\mydet{x \ident - A^* A}$.
-One way to correct this would be to consider the {\em two} polynomials

-While the difference seems trivial (one merely has extra zeroes), it should not be surprising that both polynomials must be incorporated in some way, since each of these polynomials only has access to one of the two dimensions of $A$.
-Hence one can see the appearance of the product (and $\Vtrans{\nn}{}$ operator) as a way to compensate for this issue. \end{remark}
+One obvious attempt to correct this would be to instead consider the polynomial $\mydet{x \ident - A^* A}$, but one runs into the same problem concerning the number of rows (and therefore the value of $\dd$).
+The $\Wtrans{\nn}{\uu}{}$ operator compensates for this by using {\em both} polynomials